Skip to main content

 The point isn't the credentials themselves.
 The point is that we've spent years studying, testing, and integrating the best thinking available into something cohesive.
 We take proven frameworks from different disciplines and combine them into unique scenarios that fit your specific situation.
 No two founders get the same playbook because no two businesses have the same problems.
 But every playbook is built on tested, validated methodology rather than someone's gut feeling about what might work.

-Where to Put Your Energy
+Where to Allocate Your "Give A Damns"

 Not everything matters equally.
 One of the hardest things for founders is figuring out which work actually moves the needle versus which work just feels productive.